 Please do not let the different buttons and options intimidate you.
 For most simple repairs you only need the section of the left the window.
 In general JPEG corruption is one of two (or both): A corrupt header or bit corruption in the actual image data.
 Typically the first photo is what you get when the header is corrupt.
 In the second example, the image actually can be opened but ‘distorts’ at some point due to bit errors in the JPEG data.

 The basic operations are removing data (bytes) and adding bytes.
 Removing bytes in general causes image data to shift left, adding bytes shift all data from the point we’re patching to the right.
+Removing bytes allows you to weed out corrupted data that is causing the image to distort.
+Using this method it is often possible to repair color errors (where colors are off after a certain point in the image) and correct shift.

 Not all JPEG files can be repaired.
 In fact I see that a lot unfortunately.
 JPG-Repair does several analysis on each file it processes that may help you determine why a file can not be repaired.